petraormel/Reinforcement_Learning_for_Climate_Policies/README.md

 We show that DDPG learns a policy that achieves the same discounted reward over 600 years up to 99.5 percent as a benchmark policy with a Dynamic Programming approach.
+For more information read our attached paper.